seceremrecan/Concepts-Of-Programming-Languages-Project-2/README.md

 # Concepts-Of-Programming-Languages-Project-2
--> A project that reads the java file to be given as a command line parameter through the console and calculates the comment lines in this file.
+-> A project that reads the java file to be given as a command line parameter through the console and calculates the comment lines in this file and prints each comment line to .txt files.

 -> Used regex to calculate comment lines